jonnybergdahl/Hacking_GrowCube/README.md

 This repository also contains scripts to discover devices on the network, as well as a complete app that talks to a device.

 The Home Assistant integration repository is located [here](https://github.com/jonnybergdahl/homeassistant_growcube).
-It is work in progress.

 ## Android app reverse engineering